Audience & Data

 Signal fields

-MSRP rangePublic record, not inferred
+MSRP rangePublic record, mapped from make/model

 Brand tierUltra-luxury / Premium / Aspirational